singh-man/books/crackingTheCoding/17_hard.md

 The next subsequence is [3, 7], which is no better or worse than our current best.

 We can continue down this path each time, repeating this process.
 We will end up iterating through all "minimal" subsequences that start from a given point.

 1. Current subsequence is [min of heads, max of heads].
 Compare to best subsequence and update if necessary.
 2. Remove the minimum head.
 3. Repeat.

 This will give us an O(SB) time complexity.
-This is because for each of B elements, we are doing a compar­ ison to the S other list heads to find the minimum.
+This is because for each of B elements, we are doing a compar­ison to the S other list heads to find the minimum.

 This is pretty good, but let's see if we can make that minimum computation faster.